Building a strong, shredded back is an important factor to functional fitness and optimal physique.

 This exercise targets the upper back and is an excellent option for all fitness levels.
 It can be done with a dumbbell or kettlebell supported on a bench, or using a cable machine in a seated position.
 Any variation that feels best for your body is great.

-Often underutilized, cable pull-ups can be a very effective back exercise when done correctly.
-Sadly, I see far more people performing dumbbell pullovers which aren't nearly as effective as with a cable machine.
+Often underutilized, cable pullovers can be a very effective back exercise when done correctly.
+Sadly, I see far more people performing dumbbell pullovers which aren't nearly as effective as using a cable machine since using free weights you don't get constant resistance through the entire range of motion.
 This is one of my personal favorite back exercises.

 Pull-ups are the best bodyweight exercise to target the upper back.
 They are incredibly effective and don't require any equipment.
 If still need to develop the strength to do pull-ups, then start with negative pull-ups where you jump up into the top position, and lower your self down slowly so you are only performing the eccentric phase of the exercise.